Turbodunker/lsm-bpf/Building-blocks.md

 ### Objective
 Block read-operations for one or more specified directories and all files in that directory.
 (Note that opening and writing to files are not mentioned)

-### System Call or Kernel function
+### Trigger
-file_permission + mmap_file \
+kernel functions: file_permission + mmap_file \
 The first hook is called for "various read/write operations", but NOT for open.
 This is ideal as we still need to be able to write to files(and therefore also need to open them, so file_open is not useful).
 The second is only there as the first does not check for memory mapped files.
-TODO: fix already mapped files case
+TODO: fix already mapped files case, probably with mmap_addr or file_mprotect hooks.
+However we could also make this out of scope of the pattern...

-* Input/Hook:
-    1. inode_permission: Called right before file is opened.
-Gives inode and permission mask
-    2. file_permission: Called right before read or write operation is performed.
-Gives file object and it's permission mask
-    3. inode_create: Called when a new inode is created, regardless of what kind of file it is
 * Objective: Block all read(and only read!) accesses to this directory and it's files.
 All sub-directories of the target directory should not be affected.
 * Pre-requisites: Inode number of the directory in question.
 In particular two maps: One for the directories to block(a list of inode numbers given as user input), and another for the content of the directories(currently hardcoded, but should be done in userspace).
 * Limitations/Side-effects: ???